-When you have a chief executive, some of that responsibility will be delegated to executive.
-Don’t forget, though, that the ultimate responsibility always rests with the board of directors.
+When you have a chief executive, some of that responsibility will be delegated to the executive.
+The ultimate responsibility always rests with the board of directors.

-The board must assure that assets and resources are being properly used, and that promises are kept.
+The board must assure that assets and resources are being properly used, and that promises are being fulfilled.

 There are a multitude of natural resource issues facing soil and water conservation districts.
 The board should use associate directors, employees, partners, and other experts as needed to understand issues.
-Once well understood, the board should establish positions on the most important issues, including legislation.
+Once well understood, the board should establish positions on the most important issues.

 Throughout this process, it is vital to develop and nurture relationships with elected officials and agency heads.
 While it is tempting to delegate this activity to others, good working relationships cannot be built and maintained by proxy.

 As an individual board member, a director should: